rstudio/team-admin.rstudio.com/docs/troubleshooting/lab-troubleshoot.md

 service rstudio-server start
 ```

-Are you still able to reproduce the issue with your `admin-user` by logging into RStudio Server Pro or by starting a new session?
+Are you still able to reproduce the issue with your `admin-user` by logging into RStudio Workbench or by starting a new session?

 !!! info
     This option, to disable startup scripts, is a good way to troubleshoot the inability for sessions to launch, as it could indicate a conflict is occuring due to environment variables being set in the shell profiles.